LEARNAcademy/syllabus/rails/rails-api.md

   - Hint: Utilize the params section in Postman to ease the developer experience
   - Hint: [Routes with params](./controllers-routes-views.md)

+### Stretch Challenges

 **Story**
 In order to see the wildlife sightings contain valid data, as a user of the API, I need to include proper specs.
 **Branch**
 animal-sightings-specs
 **Acceptance Criteria**
-## Stretch Challenges
 Validations will require specs in `spec/models` and the controller methods will require specs in `spec/requests`.
-- can see validation errors if an animal doesn't include a common name and scientific binomial
+- Can see validation errors if an animal doesn't include a common name and scientific binomial
-- can see validation errors if a sighting doesn't include latitude, longitude, or a date
+- Can see validation errors if a sighting doesn't include latitude, longitude, or a date
-- can see a validation error if an animal's common name exactly matches the scientific binomial
+- Can see a validation error if an animal's common name exactly matches the scientific binomial
-- can see a validation error if the animal's common name and scientific binomial are not unique
+- Can see a validation error if the animal's common name and scientific binomial are not unique
-- can see a status code of 422 when a post request can not be completed because of validation errors
+- Can see a status code of 422 when a post request can not be completed because of validation errors
   - Hint: [Handling Errors in an API Application the Rails Way](https://blog.rebased.pl/2016/11/07/api-error-handling.html)

 **Story**